kirillkh/xword_constructor/README.md

 - "*" means "generate an empty cell wihout a character"

 Currently we only support very small dictionaries (hundreds of words).

+Implementation notes:

+- Most customization parameters are currently hardcoded as constants in constructor.rs.
+- Lacks time limit functionality (will perform NRPA_ITERS iterations at each one of NRPA_LEVEL levels of recursion).